 CalPERS has elected to cover certain drugs not covered under Medicare Part D as described and dispensed as part of a supplemental benefit.
 These are not subject to the appeals and exceptions process below.
-Please see the appendix for the coverage request rules and appeal process for your CalPERS supplemental coverage or contact Customer Care for any questions regarding your supplemental benefit.
+The coverage request rules and appeal process for your CalPERS supplemental coverage begins on page 125 or you can contact Customer Care for any questions regarding your supplemental benefit.